Linux rsync command

 This tells rsync to copy directories recursively.
 See also --dirs (-d).

-Beginning with rsync 3.0.0, the recursive algorithm used is now an incremental scan that uses much less memory than before and begins the transfer after the scanning of the first few directories have been completed.
+Beginning with rsync 3.0.0, the recursive algorithm used is now an incremental scan that uses much less memory than before and begins the transfer after the scanning of the first few directories complete.
 This incremental scan only affects our recursion algorithm, and does not change a non-recursive transfer.
 It is also only possible when both ends of the transfer are at least version 3.0.0.

 Some options require rsync to know the full file list, so these options disable the incremental recursion mode.
 These include: --delete-before, --delete-after, --prune-empty-dirs, and --delay-updates.
 Because of this, the default delete mode when you specify --delete is now --delete-during when both ends of the connection are at least 3.0.0 (use --del or --delete-during to request this improved deletion mode explicitly).
 See also the --delete-delay option that is a better choice than using --delete-after.

-Incremental recursion can be disabled using the --no-inc-recursive option or its shorter --no-i-r alias.-R, --relative
+Incremental recursion can be disabled using the --no-inc-recursive option or its shorter --no-i-r alias.

 Use relative paths.
-This means that the full path names specified on the command line are sent to the server rather than just the last parts of the filenames.
-This is particularly useful when you want to send several different directories at the same time.
+This indicates the full path names specified on the command line are sent to the server rather than only the last parts of the file names.
+This is particularly useful when you want to send different directories at the same time.
 For example, if you used this command:

 rsync -av /foo/bar/baz.c remote:/tmp/